cruftex/cruftex.net/source/_posts/Java-Caching-Benchmarks-Part-3.md

 {% asset_img clocks.svg 'Improved Clock-Pro eviction using two separate clocks' %}

-Nevertheless, the theoretical categorization of O(n) remains.
+Nevertheless, the question of theoretical categorization of O(n) remains.
 However, the theoretical big-O notation means there is no mathematical proof that the worst case performance is in a better big-O category.
 Theory gives us an indication that the worst case performance may be a problem, so how does it practically look like?
 Let's quote Richard P. Feynman:
 _It doesn't matter how beautiful your theory is, it doesn't matter how smart you are.
 If it doesn't agree